Knowledge mining of unstructured information: application to cyber-domain: Methods and Materials

-For each named entity we associate a `target score'.
-The scoring is done using a list of attack tokens.
-The list is initially made with a set of seed tokens, such that `hacked', `breached', etc., and further are extended by including the inflections.
-Given an SVO triple we check for the presence of an attack token inside the predicate.
-If a token is found and the triple has an active voice then the entity corresponding to the object gets its target score incremented by $+1$.
-If the voice is passive, the score corresponding to the subject is incremented.
-The final scores are obtained by repeating the process for all the triples.
-In addition, the number of occurrences of each entity and the order in which they appear in the text are taken into account.
-To identify the possible primary target mentioned in the text we do the following.
-For each entity, the min-max normalized values of the target score, the frequency of appearance, and the order (reversed) are added.
-Then the entities are ranked in descending order of the compound score.
+The above method is illustrated in Fig.~\ref{fig:nlp-flow}.
 We find that the above method yields an accuracy of 60$\%$ for the top-most ranked entity to be the true target.
 However, the accuracies for the true target to be in top-2 and top-3 ranked entities are 75$\%$ and 83$\%$, respectively.
 If solely the frequency or the order of appearance is taken into account the accuracy for the true target to be in the top-most and top-3 entities are around 50$\%$ and 70$\%$, respectively.
 Note that in general a news piece has 10-20 entities, and therefore, a baseline accuracy would be much lower in comparison.
+For determining the attacker, we follow a scoring method similar to (vii) by choosing the subject (object) in a triple when the voice is active (passive).
+However, for most of the instances in the dataset the identity of the attacker is not known.
+Therefore, in this case the accuracy can not be ascertained.
 In our future work we will provide methods whereby models can be trained on linguistic features, and quantities like frequency and order.